Red Hen Publications

 Rowling has spackled this particular gap over with the psuedo-explanation that defiance means escaping being killed by the Dark Lord or his DEs.
 Which really comes across as completely bogus upon any attempt at closer examination.
 I doubt that is a definition of the term that you will find in any dictionary.
 But it is part of what we are stuck with having to work from, and it is every bit as unsatisfactory as the concept of trying to oppose Dark wizards without a clear definition of what Dark magic is.

 By that definition Harry “defied” Voldemort as a baby, and I am not sure that is an accurate statement from any point of view.
-Harry has also actively refused to cooperate, on stage, multiple times over the course of the series, so those would certainly all qualify as acts of defiance, but not the escape when he was a baby.
+Harry has actively refused to cooperate, on stage, multiple times over the course of the series, so those would certainly all qualify as acts of defiance, but not his survival when he was a baby.

 And as for any power the Dark Lord knows not, the Dumbledore brothers (and Snape) between them certainly had that.
 Particularly if Albus was right and the Power to vanquish/the Power he Knows Not really is no more than the ability to form human attachments (it wasn’t).
 Just about everyone in the whole Potterverse except Tom has that power.